zilexa/Bluefin-Gnome-Intuitive/README.md

 This script will finalize your OS setup and make it ready-to-go for daily use, for most users.

 See https://projectbluefin.io/, the recommended OS especially for modern laptops and PCs.
+It explains why and also explains the main differentiator: it's based Fedora Silverblue, a so called atomic or "immutable" OS, where the OS and it's apps and tools are locked down.
+Just like iOS and Android.
+It gives you an easy to use, safe, secure desktop that end users (family members for example) can't accidentally 'break'.
 Instructions on how to install are on that page.

 # Why Bluefin GNOME-Intuitive?
+Bluefin comes with the most popular Linux GUI, Gnome.
+Gnome is inspired by MacOS but had taken minimalism to the extreme.
 I personally find Gnome a horrible out-of-the-box experience, especially for new users coming from MacOS and Windows.
-Not because its unfinished or incomplete but because the desktop you see hides too much bare basic functionality and requires mostly gestures to understand.
+Not because its unfinished or incomplete but because the desktop you are initially presented with, hides too much bare basic functionality and requires mostly gestures to understand.
+Gnome however can be an absolute bliss to use by selecting the right extensions and make light changes to its standard configuration.

 # What will Bluefin GNOME-Intuitive do?
 The script itself is small and contains comments explaining every step.
 It does 5 things: